staxDB/humhub-modules-extended-tasks/README.md

 TODO
 - add (multiple) reminder(s)
+    - prevent a user who is responsible and assigned from receiving double notification!
 - add a repeat-function
     - recalculate the time period
     - before a task will be reset, check if it is completed --> if not, notify assigned and responsible users and do not reset the task (skip repeat)!